ProDeveloperTutorial.com

 temp = cf

-The solution for the iterative method in C++
+Solution for iterative method in C++

 #include<iostream>